Connect with others who understand.

 • About half of people with plaque psoriasis on their bodies also develop psoriasis on the face.

-• Psoriasis on the face can affect a person’s self-esteem and well-being, causing them to feel embarrassed and depressed.
+• Psoriasis on the face can affect a person’s self-esteem and well-being, causing them to feel embarrassed or depressed.

 • Facial psoriasis can be treated with topical treatments, systemic treatments, phototherapy, and moisturizers.

-For many people, psoriasis on the nose, cheeks, forehead, and ears is not only irritating; it can be embarrassing.
+For many people, psoriasis on the nose, cheeks, forehead, and ears is not only irritating but also can be embarrassing.
 About 50 percent of people with plaque psoriasis — the most common type of psoriasis — who develop symptoms on their bodies also develop them on their faces, according to the National Psoriasis Foundation.

 The appearance of discolored, scaly patches on your most prominent body part can take a toll on self-esteem and quality of life.
 “Now that psoriasis has attacked my face, I (literally) can’t face going out,” said one member of MyPsoriasisTeam.
 “People look at me like I have a disease,” shared another.